avinashkranjan/Amazing-Python-Scripts/SNIFFER/readme.md

-# this  script is created in python
+# Packet Sniffer
-you can run this script on linux. script will only  run on HTTP pages.
+python3 script to  sniff data from the HTTP pages. you can run this script on linux. script will only  run on HTTP pages.

-# packages required
+### Requirements:
+1. python3
-1. scapy.all
+2. scapy.all
-2. scapy_http
+3. scapy_http